Pezcore

-Pezcore is the debut full-length album released by the American ska punk band Less Than Jake.
+Pezcore is the debut full-length album released by the American ska punk band Less Than Jake through Dill Records.

 Release and legacy

 It was originally released on Dill Records in 1995 on CD and cassette.

 The album reissued on Asian Man in 1996 on CD only, but was missing two tracks found on the Dill version ("Jeffersons" and "Laverne and Shirley").

 In October 2002, Less Than Jake released a tenth anniversary version of Pezcore to celebrate the band's 10 years of existence.
 Issued on Less Than Jake drummer Vinnie Fiorello's Fueled by Ramen label, the recordings were remixed and remastered.

 The band announced on January 5, 2008 that another reissue of Pezcore would be released on the band's label, Sleep It Off Records.
 The record was re-released on March 18, 2008 accompanied with a live DVD.